Mars073/quill-image-resize-module/README.md

 A module for Quill rich text editor to allow images to be resized.

-It's a fork of [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module), the "Crop" module resize the images with a canvas and produce lighter images and *that makes all the difference*!
+It's a fork of [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module), the "Crop" module resize the images with a canvas and produce lighter images. *That makes all the difference*!

 ### How does it work?
 With each modification, a canvas is generated at the right dimensions with the original image and generated a shorter data URL than if the image had kept excessive dimensions.
 Note that if the image is enlarged, the actual image will be at the base size.